Ledan-bot/swapi/README.md

   npm run watch:css
   npm run react-dev
 ```
-Now that the environment has been created - naivate to localhost:8006 to view the application in your browser.
+Now that the environment has been created - navigate to localhost:8006 to view the application in your browser.